 Maybe it’s the landscape or generations of digging in the underearth or the salty air or the ancient history or the tales of toil.
-No matter what or all, there’s something about Ireland’s verdant land that distills its writing down to a purity and complexity akin to a tangled bog of peat.
+No matter what—or all—there’s something about Ireland’s verdant land that distills its writing down to a purity and complexity akin to a tangled bog of peat.

 A few years ago, I strolled through Dublin’s Writer’s Museum housed in an 18th century mansion, because: Irish literature (James Joyce, Yeats, Oscar Wilde, Swift, Shaw, O’Brien, O’Connor, and on and on).
 We walked the city tracing James Joyce’s life, polished off buckets of mussels and cider, wandered cemeteries, and challenged the Irish sea to a staring duel….ah, word nerd bliss.